 Other food writers say that salt (and vinegar) both help the process:

 “Poached eggs are soft-cooked eggs without a shell.
 Because they have no container to hold their shape, caution must be taken to keep them intact.
 Raw eggs are split into a pan of simmering water, where they cook until the whites set, about three minutes.
 Using the freshest egg available makes a big difference.
 Thick fresh egg white clings tightly to the yolk, forming a compact poached egg.
 Adding salt and vinegar to the poaching liquid, which helps to set albumin proteins more quickly, or sliding the egg into a slotted spoon and allowing the thinner white to runoff before adding it to the poaching liquid, both yield tidier results.”
 Joachim, David, Andrew Schloss and A. Philip Handel.
 The Science of Good Food.
 Toronto, Canada: Robert Rose.
 2008.
 Page 203.

 Don’t poach eggs in an aluminum pot, or your eggs may taste funny.

 Traditional poached eggs

 To poach eggs directly in water, have a slotted spoon handy.
-Place a couple inches of water in your pan and 1 tbsp of white vinegar or 1 tbsp of lemon juice (even bottled will do fine.)
+Place a couple inches of water in your pan and 1 tablespoon of white vinegar or 1 tablespoon of lemon juice (even bottled will do fine.)
 The acid of the vinegar or lemon helps the egg white from spreading out.

 Bring the water to a low boil over medium-high heat.
 Getting exactly the right simmer is important — if the water’s not hot enough, the egg will spread out before it sets.
 If the water is lapping away at a rollicking great boil, it will toughen the egg and send strands of the egg white off to all corners of the pot, making “tentacles.”